Jon Cattapan, ‘Pink Variance 3’, 2020-21, oil on linen, 183 x 250 cm

 Jon Cattapan’s monumental new paintings engulf the viewer in eddies of high key colours and complex, latticed layers.
 Each one appears caught in a moment of passage or dissolution, from the vaporous and fluid to the more solid and fleshy.

-This potential is extended in ‘Rose Group Forming’, the only painting populated by figures.
-At first, this work might seem like an electric charge sent through a surveillance camera, injecting a feverish rush of mismatching HEX codes through the image.
+This potential is extended in ‘Rose Group Forming’, the only large-scale painting populated by figures.
+At first, this work appears to be an electric charge sent through a surveillance camera, injecting a feverish rush of mismatching HEX codes through the image.
 On closer inspection, Cattapan hasn’t simply saturated an existing world, but built and moulded one from disparate pieces.
-Ambiguous and archetypal, these figures abstract into the background: a shoulder collapsing into the data scape, a throng of bodies breaking away into shards that become part of the city.
+Ambiguous and archetypal, these figures abstract into the foreground: a shoulder collapses into the data scape, a throng of bodies breaks away into shards that become part of the map-like layer.
 His figures live in a fugitive space that is never completely cohesive.
 Perhaps this is truer to the world we live in today; hyperconnected but also intensely dislocated.

 Cattapan’s inclination to resist cohesion in order to keep his paintings in threshold states has influenced the entire group of paintings.
 In particular, ‘Pink Variance (Haze)’ sits between solid and porous, with nebulous clouds of pink sandwiching an uncanny turreted form.
 Where once his works recalled the submerged city of J.G.
 Ballard’s The Drowned World, here they seem more akin to his subsequent novel The Burning World from 1964.
 Cattapan’s streaks of red and cauterized pink could be Ballard’s “long plumes [rising] high in the air, drifting away like fragments of an enormous collapsing message.”
 In this work, Cattapan’s blooms of paint are equally looming smoke signals.

-A series of 3D printed ‘Glitch Studies‘ pivots dramatically away from this shock of colour.
-Without it, Cattapan’s architecture of lines and dots comes to the fore like a physical blueprint, echoing the paintings in deep-set negative.
+A series of 3D printed ‘Glitch Studies’ pivots dramatically away from these portals of colour.
+Without it, Cattapan’s architecture of lines, grids and dots comes to the fore like a physical blueprint, echoing the paintings in deep-set negative.
 This gives each 3D print the quality of a cyanotype, like an image captured in an instant.
-However, Cattapan’s paintings and prints share the process of accumulation, where it takes hours for the printer to build up the work’s topography, leaving traces of its diagonal path.
+However, Cattapan’s paintings and prints share the process of accumulation, where it takes hours for the printer to build up the work’s topography, leaving traces of its diagonal path across.
 Close up, each individual tile is abstract, protruding like unchecked braille.
 From afar, they collapse into images of figures that are almost but not quite fully formed.

 Sign up to be the first for exclusive gallery news, international events, opening information and updates on our artists.